mcgramm09/myfirstrepo/README.md

 # myfirstrepoA line I wrote on my local computer
-# i wrote this line in rstuiod
+# i wrote this line in rstudio
+# added a line of text from GitHub